raganwald/raganwald.github.com/_posts/2013-03-20-six-questions.md

 One should always be asking whether a new tool, a new language, a new technique, or even a new word or phrase in the documentation is providing a net positive return over the lifetime of the project.
 The answer can and will change from project to project and especially from time to time within the same project.

-here's the tijme-honoured recipe for analyzing the situation: Ask yourself *who, what, where, when, why,* and *how*:
+Here's the tijme-honoured recipe for analyzing the situation: Ask yourself *who, what, where, when, why,* and *how*:

 ### who